gt-scheduler/crawler-v2/README.md

 yarn serve
 ```

 Then on the website side, add a `REACT_APP_LOCAL_CRAWLER_URL` env variable to point to the server URL.
+This will take the `data` folder that the Parser and Reviser create/modify, and serve it- similar to how the actual GitHub Action works.
 If you run into delayed updates due to the caching behavior, try using an incognito window.

 ### Debugging